 Tanya joined the ARCC network in February 2016, relocating from Australia with a background in communication and marketing of government programmes.
 Her new role is to synthesise, translate and communicate critical research outputs for use by decision-making communities through a range of resources.
 She also coordinates engagement and knowledge transfer activities to further the communication of research evidence and knowledge to specific audiences.

 Stephanie is the in-house designer for web, print and any other communications material UKCIP need.
-She currently manages websites and social media for UKCIP, ARCC and ITRC.
-Most recently she has taken on editing the tools for a non-technical audience.
+She currently manages websites for UKCIP, ARCC, ITRC and PLACARD.
+Her role includes editing text into non-technical, web-friendly language and squeezing headlines into 140 characters.
 Stephanie joined UKCIP in 2002.